Sound Fountain

 Remington R-199-184

-In Clinton Wood's book "Ideas that became big business", published in 1959 (Founders Inc., Baltimore), many brands like Coca-Cola, Black & Decker, Goodyear, Herz, Singer and Steinway, and pioneers like Bell, Otis and Schaeffer are well documented.
+In "Ideas that became big business", written by Clinton Woods (Founders Inc., Baltimore, 1959), many brands like Coca-Cola, Black & Decker, Goodyear, Hertz, Singer and Steinway, and pioneers like Bell, Otis and Schaeffer are well documented.
 The only Remington brand names are those of the typewriter manufacturer, and of course of the rifle industry which in time of war speeded up their production.
 But the author does not deal with phonographic patents and successes.
 Columbia's invention of the long playing record is never mentioned.
-In fact the record business was not a big business at all.
+Apparently the general perception was that the record business was not a big business at all.

-Only of late more names of artists are being mentioned on homepages of their pupils, on pages of scholars who have done some research in a specific field, and on pages of Wikipedia, often triggered by the existence of The REMINGTON Site.
+Only gradually more names of artists were being mentioned on general pages, on homepages of pupils who studied with pianists and violinists, on pages of scholars who had done some research in a specific field.
+And when Wikipedia came into being more info could be found, often triggered by the existence of The REMINGTON Site.

-For quite some time there were records and later CDs released by APR with old recordings of a few artists like Edward Kilenyi and Simon Barere, but only very recently CDs of more original recordings have been issued by Bearac Records and Re-Discovery.
+For quite some time there were records released by Tom Null on the Varèse Sarabande label.
+But these were not available in Europe.
+Later APR issued old recordings of a few artists like Edward Kilenyi and Simon Barere, but only much later CDs of more original recordings have been issued by Bearac Records, APR and Re-Discovery.

 It is as if the artists concerned forgot about the Remington recordings they once made.
 And if they were still alive, they probably did not recall that they recorded for the label as this could be considered by some a false step in their careers, or they were not even aware of the fact that their performances were being released on a cheap American label.
 The information I read about Michèle Auclair at the time provided by Coupe d'Archet does not mention a single Remington recording.

-Maybe a few artists who probably would still be alive could provide more information.
-So I started writing letters, searching the telephone directory and just called and spoke to them on the phone.
+Maybe a few artists would still be alive and could provide more information.
+So I started writing letters, searching the telephone directories and just called and spoke to several of them on the phone already in 2000 and 2001.

-Of the artists I was contacting most were responding positively, except for Gérard Poulet, and also for Michèle Auclair, after writing many letters and many telephone calls to Boston and Paris, and talking into the answering machine of the late violinist.
+Most musicians I contacted were responding positively, except for Gérard Poulet, and also for Michèle Auclair, after writing many letters and many telephone calls to Boston and Paris, and leaving messages on the answering machine of the late violinist.

-I talked very shortly to Laszlo Halasz and extensively to his wife Suzette Forgues.
+I talked very shortly to Laszlo Halasz and extensively to his wife, cellist Suzette Forgues.
+She was still active as a teacher at the time.

-Dominique Chailley, grandson of pianist Céliny Chailley-Richez, send me an extensive article he had written from which I could use several details.
+Dominique Chailley, grandson of pianist Céliny Chailley-Richez, send me an extensive article he had just finalized from which I could use several details.

-Ursula Erhart-Schwertmann, the daughter of pianist Hermann Schwertmann sent biographical notes and pictures about her father.
+Violoncellist Ursula Erhart-Schwertmann, daughter of pianist Hermann Schwertmann, sent biographical notes and pictures of her father.

-Alex Steinweiss sent me an overview with data of his carreer.
+Graphic artist Alex Steinweiss sent me an overview with data of his career.

-Esa Haapa-Aho from Finland send me a few scans of old pictures and newspaper clippings which were printed in a book on the Helsinki University Chorus (Ylioppilaskunnan Laulajat).
+Esa Haapa-Aho from Finland send me a few photocopies of old photographs and of a few newspaper clippings which were all printed in a book from way back.
+They dealt with the history of the Helsinki University Chorus (Ylioppilaskunnan Laulajat).

-These and more were contacted at some time or other and generally they responded in a positive way.
+These and more were contacted at one time or another and generally they responded in a positive way.
 Right from the start in 1999 the pages invited anyone, who had a reminiscence or knew specific facts about the label and its creator Don Gabor, to contribute.
-The basic layout was designed then and the form of the pages has changed only in minor details.
-That was before Wikipedia started with its global concept encompassing a multitude of encyclopedic subjects and on a professional basis.
+The basic layout was designed then and the design of the pages has changed only in minor details.
+That was before Wikipedia started with its global concept encompassing a multitude of encyclopedic subjects and created a professional basic layout.

 Several pupils and acquaintances of pianists, violinists, conductors and teachers responded positively, directly themselves or through colleagues.
-I also had a few telephone conversations with Tom Null.
-He gave me a few details and the suggestion to find and call up Mr. Laszlo Halasz.
+I also had a few telephone conversations with record producer Tom Null of the Varèse Sarabande label in California.
+He gave me a few details and he suggested that I find and call up Mr. Laszlo Halasz.

-Violin teacher Patricia Jaeger from Seattle sent me details and a comment on the Young Violinist Series.
+Violin teacher Patricia Jaeger from Seattle sent me details and a comment on the Young Violinist's Series and stressing the importance of such an instructional series.

-Many others supplied details as well, about a record cover, a name, they wrote a personal recollection, or a more extensive contribution, as Ryan Barna did about polka king Frank Yankovic.
+Many others supplied details as well, about a record cover or a name, they wrote a personal recollection, or a more extensive contribution, as Ryan Barna did about Polka King Frank Yankovic.
+Lory Wallfisch responded to the Enesco page.
+Regina Resnik wrote about how her carreer started under maestro Fritz Busch.

-And Timothy Gaspar sent me an interesting article from journalist Cecil Smith.
+Timothy Gaspar sent me an interesting article written in 1951 by journalist Cecil Smith published in The New Republic.

 Robert Angus

-Personnel of the Webster pressing plant and their relatives at the 1957 Christmas party.
+Personnel of Remington's Webster pressing plant in Massuchsetts and their relatives at the 1957 Christmas party.

 Gabor had his own ways of mass production and of stimulating sales.
-He used a cheap low quality "vinylite", he continuously had the record covers restyled, suggesting that the releases were new recordings, and on top of that, he simultaneously issued a number of the same performances on other labels he created: Plymouth, Merit, Masque, Etude, Masterseal, Buckingham, Paris, Pontiac, Webster, etc.
+He used a cheap low quality substitute for vinylite named "websterlite", he continuously had the record covers restyled, suggesting that the releases were new recordings, and on top of that, he simultaneously issued a number of the same performances on other labels he created, Plymouth, Merit, Masque, Etude, Masterseal, Buckingham, Paris, Pontiac, Webster, etc.

 The label of the 1956 release with works by Ward and Stein says: HIFI by WEBSTER.
 The words Living Sound were of course deliberately chosen.